-Having received three Michelin stars, Joel Robuchon is one of the highest regarded fine dining destinations in Las Vegas.
-The art deco inspired design elements and lush terrace garden seating offer beautiful surroundings for guests to enjoy sophisticated meals.
+Having received three Michelin stars, Joel Robuchon is one of the highest-regarded fine dining destinations in Las Vegas.
+The art deco-inspired design elements and lush terrace garden seating offer beautiful surroundings for guests to enjoy sophisticated meals.

-With each meal prepared directly in front of guests eyes, L’Atelier de Joel Robuchon leads with an interactive dining experience that educates guests on the ingredients, preparation methods and all that makes this Michelin star recognized establishment so noteworthy.
+With each meal prepared directly in front of guests' eyes, L’Atelier de Joel Robuchon leads with an interactive dining experience that educates guests on the ingredients, preparation methods and all that makes this Michelin-star-recognized establishment so noteworthy.
 Pull up a chair and witness the greatness of the kitchen at the L’Atelier de Joel Robuchon service counter.

-Admire the work of Pablo Picasso while executive chef Julian Serrano created dishes that grace your dining table.
+Admire the work of Pablo Picasso while executive chef Julian Serrano creates dishes that grace your dining table.
 Inspired by France and Spain, regions which Picasso lived and frequented, the menu selections reflect the artists' life with French and Spanish dishes like jamon de bellota, iberico and terrine of foie gras.
 A Vegan fixed menu is also available for those with dietary restrictions to enjoy.